minannu/portfolio/admin/README.md

 ### 2. Adding Content

-1. **Select Content Type**: Choose from Publications, Experiences, Awards, Projects, Teaching/Service, or Events
+1. **Select Content Type**: Choose from Publications, Experiences, Awards, Projects, Teaching/Service, Events, or Gallery
 2. **Fill the Form**: Complete all required fields (marked with *)
 3. **Preview**: Click "Preview" to see how your content will look
 4. **Add Automatically**: Click "Add [Content Type]" to automatically add to your website
 5. **Success**: Content is automatically added to the correct file!

+### 3. Editing/Deleting Content

+1. **Switch to Edit Mode**: Click the "Edit" button in the top navigation
+2. **Select Content Type**: Choose the type of content you want to edit
+3. **View Content List**: See all existing content for that type
+4. **Edit or Delete**: Click "Edit" to modify content or "Delete" to remove it
+5. **Confirm Actions**: Confirm any deletions in the popup dialog

-### 3. Automatic File Updates
+### 4. Automatic File Updates

 When you use the server version, the admin panel will:
 - ✅ **Automatically read** your current website files